rajeshangappan/Xamarin/Xam.TabView/README.md

-# XamarinProjects

-Xamarin Forms Tab Control:
+# Xamarin Forms Tab Control:

 This tab control designed by Xamarin.Forms.
 It has basic tab control options.